[go: up one dir, main page]

 Basically, this film is more important in its 90 minutes than about a hundred typically vapid Hollywood productions stacked back to back.
 This film teaches you something about the world - about the exploitation of the weak, about the myth of the "helping" nature of the IMF and the World Bank, and about the everyday lives of desperately poor third world people.
 All proponents of "globalization" should see this film, and then be required to defend their views to the people who have been victimized by globalization's cruel and relentless march.
 Similarly, everyone who works for the major media in the US should see this, and should be ashamed of themselves for defending the policies that have contributed to the downfall of a proud and beautiful people such as those of Jamaica.
 And silence is the major defense employed on behalf of such policies.

-Exposes the dark side of globalization
+the foibles of globalization

 Mehr wie diese